onionbazaar/backup-restore-manager/readme.txt

 Backup & Restore Manager will back up your entire WordPress website including your database and all your files, manually or on a custom schedule.

-This is a fork of the popular backup software [BackUpWordPress](https://wordpress.org/plugins/backupwordpress) by HumanMade, which seems to be discontinued unfortunately.
+Backup & Restore Manager is a fork of the popular backup software [BackUpWordPress](https://wordpress.org/plugins/backupwordpress) by HumanMade, which seems to be discontinued unfortunately.
 We continue maintenance and have extended the plugin with the ability to upload backup files and an automated restore feature.

 If you are already using BackUpWordPress, switching to Backup & Restore Manager will retain all your settings, schedules and backups (and vice versa).

-For support, head over to the [Wordpress Support Forum](https://wordpress.org/support/plugin/backup-restore-manager) or [https://onionbazaar.org/?p=help](https://onionbazaar.org/?p=help) for direct support.
+For support, head over to the [WordPress Support Forum](https://wordpress.org/support/plugin/backup-restore-manager) or [https://onionbazaar.org/?p=help](https://onionbazaar.org/?p=help) for direct support.

 This plugin requires PHP version 5.3.2 or later